What are the Pros and Cons of Being a Sole Trader

-The flexibility factor of structure where you may start from a small plan and later you intend to expand, you are free to make decisions of your choice which makes it easy to run in terms of decision making and flexibility.
+The flexibility factor of structure where you may start from a small plan and later intend to expand, you are free to make decisions of your choice which makes it easy to run in terms of decision-making and flexibility.

 Disadvantages of setting up the business as a Sole Trader:

-Of course with advantages, there are some major disadvantages as well.
+Of course with advantages, there are some major sole trader disadvantages as well.
 Let’s have a look at the disadvantages of being a sole which includes the following.

 Since there is no legal difference between private and business assets, you have unlimited liability for debts which increases the risk and chances of trouble in case the business faces the loss.

 Another main feature that makes sole trading less popular is that being the only owner means the capital to invest becomes limited.
-Where on one side of the picture you enjoy the profits and freedom fully, the other way of investing capital on your own gives limited opportunities to grow.
+On one side of the picture, you enjoy the profits and freedom fully, the other way of investing capital on your own gives limited opportunities to grow.

 Retaining High Caliber Employees: